-Claim: Newspaper publishes letter to the editor suggesting that 2007's early start to Daylight Saving Time contributed to global warming.
+Claim: A letter to the editor suggested that 2007's early start to Daylight Saving Time contributed to global warming.

 In this missive, he lambastes the recent film "American Beauty" as being superficial, unduly politically incorrect and, most surprisingly, lacking in spirituality.
 He says, "There is not one sign of prayer, sacrament, church or any kind of simplicity, especially spiritual."